Generalised Taft algebras and pairs in involution: Pairs in involution

-Modular pairs in involution play the role of coefficients for Hopf-cyclic cohomology as introduced by Connes and Moscivici \cite{Connes1999}.
-Later on it was realised by Hajac et.\ al.\ that this notion can be extended to that of (stable) anti-Yetter-Drinfeld modules, see Section 3.
+Modular pairs in involution play the role of coefficients for Hopf-cyclic cohomology as introduced by Connes and Moscovici \cite{Connes1999}.
+Later on, it was realised by Hajac \etal \cite{Hajac2004a} that this notion can be extended to that of (stable) anti-\YetterDrinfeld modules, which we discuss in Section \ref{sec: GTA}.